Lorti/manu.ninja/_posts/2016-08-28-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

 </svg>
 ~~~

 Have I missed something?
 Do you feel there's a flaw in this logic?
+Do you wildly oppose my suggestions?
 I'm happy to discuss your thoughts about this approach.